idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 Yet for the four gospels, the titling is unanimous.

 This makes it most likely that the four titles are the authors' signatures, so John wrote John.
+Appealing to the idea that someone else added the name erroneously later (which to be fair, some proponents of Laz=DiLoved didn't argue, but I found at least two who did) is not only theologically questionable at best, but highly unrealistic.

 ## Miscellaneous Mopup